erichkluo/matrix/README.md

 # matrix
-matrix - A simple &amp; modular investment strategy prototyping and backtesting framework

-## About

 Matrix is a lightweight modular framework for prototyping and backtesting trading strategies.
 It offers:
 - Flexibiltiy to define strategy logics in seconds and compute the backtesting results instantly;